wallarm/terraform-provider-wallarm/docs/resources/rule_mode.md

 # wallarm_rule_mode

-Provides the resource to manage rules with the "Set filtration mode" action type.
+Provides the resource to manage rules with the "[Set filtration mode][1]" action type.
 This rule type allows you to enable and disable the blocking of requests to various parts of a web application.

 ## Example Usage